apify/crawlee/docs/api/PuppeteerPool.md

 <tr>
 <td colspan="3"><p>Maximum number of requests that can be processed by a single browser instance.
-  After the limit is reached, the browser is retired and new requests are be handled by a new browser instance.</p>
+  After the limit is reached, the browser is retired and new requests are handled by a new browser instance.</p>
 </td></tr><tr>
 <td><code>[options.instanceKillerIntervalMillis]</code></td><td><code>Number</code></td><td><code>60000</code></td>
 </tr>
 <tr>
-<td colspan="3"><p>Indicates how often opened Puppeteer instances are checked whether they can be closed.</p>
+<td colspan="3"><p>Indicates how often are the open Puppeteer instances checked whether they can be closed.</p>
 </td></tr><tr>
 <td><code>[options.killInstanceAfterMillis]</code></td><td><code>Number</code></td><td><code>300000</code></td>
 </tr>